Erb3/jsrinth/README.md

 ## What to implement

-JSRinth should **not** implement API endpoints not featured on the API documentation.
+JSRinth should **not** implement API endpoints not featured om the API documentation.

 ## Copyright disclaimer